-Prior to their departure, each EVS volunteer must sign a Volunteering Agreement with the coordinating organisation.
-This agreement defines the tasks s/he will carry out during the EVS, the intended learning outcomes, etc. As part of the agreement, the coordinating organisation will provide the volunteer with the EVS Info-kit, which contains information about what to expect from EVS and on how to use Youthpass and receive a certificate at the end of the activity.
+Prior to their departure, each volunteer must sign a Volunteering Agreement with the coordinating organisation.
+This agreement defines the tasks s/he will carry out during the volunteering activity, the intended learning outcomes, etc. As part of the agreement, the coordinating organisation will provide the volunteer with the Erasmus+ volunteering Info-kit, which contains information about what to expect from the experience and on how to use Youthpass and receive a certificate at the end of the activity.
 The Volunteering Agreement remains an internal document among partners and volunteers; however it may be requested by the granting National Agency.